BattlezoneScrapField/BZCC-Website/README.md

 - Open up `index.html` using the _Open with Live Server_ extension.

 ### Pushing Changes
+> Note: the branching process looks like: `your-dev-branch → master → prod`

 - Commit your changes to a **new** branch, sourced from `master`.
 You may call your branch whatever you like (i.e., `"dev-john-cooke"`).
 - Create a **Pull Request** to the `master` branch from your newly developed branch.
 Make sure to give it an adequate title, description, and label!
-- Now, sit back and relax! 🏖️
-- - From here: a code reviewer will review your commits and changes to complete the merge.
+- Now, sit back and relax! 🏖️ _From here: a code reviewer will review your commits and changes to complete the merge.
 If your changes look great, your PR to `master` will be approved, which means your new branch `"dev-john-cooke"` will be squashed.
 A member of the team will create a new PR to merge your changes (that are now in `master`) into `prod`.
-This will trigger the automated deployment to GitHub Pages!
+This will trigger the automated deployment to GitHub Pages!_

 ## Credits 💪